bagder/daniel.haxx.se/about.md

 demos and we wanted to make demos too.
-We figured out that all the cool demo making people were part of demo-groups and had nicknames and so on, and we felt we too had to join that spirit and quickly founded our own c64 group "Confusing Solution" (we could make fun of ourselves already back then).
+We figured out that all the cool demo making people were part of demo-groups and had nicknames and so on, and we felt we too had to join that spirit and quickly founded our own c64 group *Confusing Solution* (we could make fun of ourselves already back then).

 This was when I started spending spare time on programming.
 Up to several hours per day.
 This is something that I have never stopped doing since...